tenzir/tenzir/changelog/next/bug-fixes/4669--cleanup-python-venvs.md

-The node now cleans up old virtual environments created by the `python` operator when it restarts.
+The node now wipes its cache directory whenever it restarts.